 The signs of Erb’s palsy include loss of sensation in the arm and paralysis and atrophy of the deltoid, biceps, and brachialis muscles.

-Ross Feller Casey attorneys have successfully handled cases involving Erb’s Palsy and Shoulder Dystocia and nearly all other birth-related injuries, and stand out as the recognized legal experts for such cases.
+The Philadelphia Erb's palsy lawyers at Ross Feller Casey have successfully handled cases involving Erb’s palsy and shoulder dystocia and nearly all other birth-related injuries, and stand out as the recognized legal experts for such cases.

 The team includes Dr. Charles Bowers, one of the nation’s leading OB/GYN physicians.

-Ross Feller Casey has a team of leading doctors right on staff to help handle all birth injury cases, including Erb’s Palsy and Shoulder Dystocia lawsuits.
+Ross Feller Casey has a team of leading doctors right on staff to help handle all birth injury cases, including Erb’s palsy lawsuits.

-The firm handles cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.
+The firm's Erb's Palsy attorneys handle cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.